Dialog-IF/dialog/readme.txt

 		change how rooms are described while going.
 The default behavior is VERBOSE: rooms are described in full when moving one step at a time, but abbreviated when travelling long distances.

+		Library: Transcript comments (commands starting with an asterisk) now produce a warning if transcripting is not active.

 	1a/01, Lib 1.1.0: